io-digital/gore/readme.md

           search_box.form.submit() // submit the form to trigger a page navigation
                                    // which causes the next step to be executed })
-      },
+        // return nothing (undefined) from this step to
+        // indicate that page navigation was implicit },
       async function() {
         var title = await runtime.eval(function() {